 The area of our work where we commit to an ongoing shared journey with First Nations and people of all nations and cultures, especially those who feel hurt or abandoned by the church.

-See the left sidebar for all of the ministries and resources related to this area of work.
+See the sidebar menu for some of the activities and resources related to our reconcilatory efforts.

 The Sacred Journey marked a significant step towards reconciliation between the Anglican Diocese of British Columbia and the First Peoples of these islands and inlets.

 Through our work we are responding to the Anglican Church of Canada's fourth “Mark of Mission” to “transform unjust structures of society, to challenge violence of every kind and pursue peace and reconciliation.”

 To learn more about of Truth and Reconciliation work in the Anglican Church of Canada visit Anglican.ca/tr/reconciliation-toolkit

 Mike Willie's poignant short video shares a recording of his late uncle Ernest Willie, a priest of the Anglican Church at Kingcome Inlet, as he preaches about the importance of reclaiming the practices and traditions of the First Nation.
 The church at Kingcome was designed with First Nation elements and stands beside a totem pole depcting the four tribes of Kingcome.